lumigo-io/opentelemetry-js-distro/README.md

 trace.getActiveSpan().setAttribute('lumigo.execution_tags.foo','bar');
 ```

-Notice that, using OpenTelemetry's `trace.getActiveSpan()` API, you do not need to keep track of the current span.
+Notice that, using OpenTelemetry's [`trace.getActiveSpan()` API](https://opentelemetry.io/docs/instrumentation/js/instrumentation/#get-the-current-span), you do not need to keep track of the current span, you can get it at any point of your program execution.

 In OpenTelemetry, span attributes can be `strings`, `numbers` (double precision floating point or signed 64 bit integer), `booleans` (a.k.a. "primitive types"), and arrays of one primitive type (e.g., an array of string, and array of numbers or an array of booleans).
 In Lumigo, booleans and numbers are transformed to strings.

-**IMPORTANT:** If you use the `Span.setAttribute` API multiple times _on the same span_ to set multiple values, you may instead override the previous single value:
+**IMPORTANT:** If you use the `Span.setAttribute` API multiple times _on the same span_ to set multiple values, or set the same key, you may instead override the previous one:

 ```typescript
 // Typescript